-In the evening, savor a welcome dinner at Tam Vi, a Michelin-starred Vietnamese restaurant with a cozy ambiance.
+In the evening, savour a welcome dinner at Tam Vi, a Michelin-starred Vietnamese restaurant with a cosy ambiance.

 Inclusions: